artetxem/vecmap/README.md

 ./run_experiment.sh
 ```

+The script will automatically download the appropriate English-Italian dataset, train different projections on it, and evaluate them on English-Italian word translation induction and English word analogy.
 Take a coffee or two and, when you come back, you should see the following results, which correspond to Table 1 in the paper:

 ```
 ORIGINAL EMBEDDINGS